collapsed-stacks/startups/questions/8052/which-country-should-i-register-company-to-avoid-european-union-vat-eu-vat-reg.md

 - posted by: [Jimnotgym](https://stackexchange.com/users/7461839/jimnotgym) on 2015-12-12
 - score: 0

-<p>Don't fall in to this trap!
-Tax avoidance is something that huge (normally multinational) corporates who can afford expensive lawyers and accountants get involved in. <strong>Concentrate on making money</strong>, once you are making milions you can look into hiding it.
-If instead you are looking to start a niche business that exploits a tax difference as its <em>raison d'etre</em> then you really are not going to get the information you need on forums!
+Don't fall in to this trap!
+Tax avoidance is something that huge (normally multinational) corporates who can afford expensive lawyers and accountants get involved in. **Concentrate on making money**, once you are making milions you can look into hiding it.
+If instead you are looking to start a niche business that exploits a tax difference as its *raison d'etre* then you really are not going to get the information you need on forums!
 You are going to have to study very hard, if it is even possible.
-Then you are going to have to address specifics of the service or product you are supplying</p>
+Then you are going to have to address specifics of the service or product you are supplying